NASA-Planetary-Science/pgdtools/database/README.md

       "db_name": "Name of the database",
       "versions": [
         {
-          "change": "Description of what has changed in this version compared to the old ones", "date": "Date of the database release in YYYY-MM-DD format", "grains": "Number of grains in the database", "known_issue": "Known issues with this version of the database", "release_type": "Where this database has been released", "url": "URL of the csv database",
+          "Change": "Description of what has changed in this version compared to the old ones", "Date": "Date of the database release in YYYY-MM-DD format", "DOI": "DOI of the database release",
+          "Grains": "Number of grains in the database", "Known issues": "Known issues with this version of the database", "Released on": "Where this database has been released", "URL": "URL of the csv database",
         }
       ]
     }